Kicksecure/swap-file-creator/README.md

 # Adds encrypted swap file to the system #

-On every boot, creates a new encrypted swapfile with a random password.
+On every boot, creates a new encrypted swapfile with a random key.

 Useful for systems with low RAM such as inside virtual machines.

-Has a setting ENOUGH_RAM which defaults to 1950 MB.
-If there is more than enough RAM, no swap file will be created.

 Has an option to shred the swapfile on shutdown.